LeZajoch/Auto-Zajo/README.md

 Once Auto Zajo is running, you can start exploring the cars available for sale.
 If you find a car you like, view its details.

+## Future Plans

+In the future, i plan to deploy Auto Zajo using Docker to ensure consistent environments across different platforms and simplify the deployment process.
+This will make it easier to run and scale the application in production.

 ## Contributing